How to Transfer Text Files

 Summary

-There are three operating systems that make use of these 2 characters to mark the ends of lines in text files: Linux, Macintosh, and Microsoft Windows.
+There are three operating systems that make use of these 2 characters to mark the ends of lines in text files: Linux, classic Macintosh, and Microsoft Windows.

-Both Linux and Macintosh use a single character to mark the end of a line in a text file: In the case of Linux that character is a line feed.
-In the case of the Macintosh, that character is a carriage return.
+Both Linux and classic Macintosh use a single character to mark the end of a line in a text file: In the case of Linux that character is a line feed.
+In the case of the classic Macintosh, that character is a carriage return.

 Microsoft Windows uses both characters to mark the end of a line.
 The two-character combination is a carriage return followed by a line feed.